Chen-Hailin/hashing_assignment/README.md

 # hashing_assignment
-# Run the Hash_Application class, you may want to comment line 32 or 33-35 to test successful test cases or unsuccessful test cases
+# Run the Hash_Application class, you may want to comment line 32 to test unsuccessful test cases or comment line 33-35 to test successful test cases